In Person at the Americana

 In Person at the Americana is an LP album by Julie London, released by Liberty Records under catalog number LRP-3375 as a monophonic recording and catalog number LST-7375 in stereo in 1964.
-It was arranged and conducted by Don Bagley.
+It was arranged and conducted by Don Bagley and recorded live at The Royal Box supper club at the Americana Hotel in New York in April 1964.